Enriquealf99/COPproject/README.md

 Path class: This class implements Dijkstra's algorithm for finding the shortest path between two vertices in a graph.
 It has a single method, shortestPath(GraphImplementation graph, Vertex source, Vertex destination), which takes a graph, a source vertex, and a destination vertex as parameters and returns a list of Vertex objects representing the shortest path between the source and destination.
 If no path is found, it returns null.

 Main class: This class contains the main method and is the entry point for the program.
 It initializes the vertices, edges, and graph, and interacts with the user to get their current location and destination, calculates the shortest path between the chosen locations, and prints the path and its total distance.
-The program continues running until the user decides to exit.